martynasgustaitis/SmS/README.md

 *encapsulation
 Encapsulation is the bundling of data and methods that operate on that data within one unit, often a class, and restricting access to some of the object's components.
-In your code, user data is encapsulated within the User class.
+In my code, user data is encapsulated within the User class.
 The attributes are protected from direct access from outside the class, and interaction is done through methods.
 # Encapsulation snippet
 class User(ABC):
     def __init__(self, name, birth_year, position, phone_number):